Inspire a POSSIBILITY THINKER generation & ignite a vision for equal opportunity

 Our events are having an impact.
 The data we have collected and continue to gather at each event demonstrates this.
 We utilize four main methods for measuring our success.
 We collect data on the following:

-4) Blog stories shared on our website and social channels from event attendees about the impact of the event on their life and how they have become Possibility Thinkers.
+- Blog stories shared on our website and social channels from event attendees about the impact of the event on their life and how they have each become a POSSIBILITY THINKER.

 Our unique and, for the most part, unknown speakers are everyday yet truly extraordinary women.
 Each woman shares a story of facing adversity, failures, determination, and building resilience while living a fulfilling life and pursuing their passions.